xenocrat/chyrp-lite/README.markdown

 ## Upgrading
 Keeping Chyrp Lite up to date is important to ensure your blog is as safe and as awesome as possible.

-1. Download the latest version of Chyrp.
+1. Download the latest version of Chyrp Lite.
 2. Copy your config file from `/includes/config.yaml.php` to somewhere safe.
 3. Disable any Modules/Feathers that you downloaded for the release you're upgrading from.
 4. Overwrite your current Chyrp installation files with the new ones.